unbxd/search-JS-library/docs_new/gettingStarted/setupInLocal.md

 {:toc}

 ## Setup in local
+The below steps will help you set up an ecommerce website in your local machine, with the unbxd search api integrated.
+The demo data is of fashion vertical.

 1. Hit [demo playground url](https://codesandbox.io/s/vanilla-sandbox-demo-ezmi0v) in browser.
 2. Click on Export to ZIP option.

     [![Click on Export to ZIP option](../assets/zip.png)](ZIP from codesandbox)
 3. Unzip the folder
-4. Customize the config inside **src/js/index.js** as per the feed:
+4. Customize the config inside **src/js/index.js** as per the feed (optional)
     1. Change **siteKey** and **apiKey**.
     ```js
     siteKey: "<<site key>>",